aws/amazon-chime-sdk-js/guides/10_Video_Processor.md

 #### Stopping VideoTransformDevice

-To stop video processing for the chosen `DefaultVideoTransformDevice`, call `meetingSession.audioVideo.chooseVideoInputDevice` with different `DefaultVideoTransformDevice` or `null` to stop using previous `DefaultVideoTransformDevice`.
+To stop video processing for the chosen `DefaultVideoTransformDevice`, call `meetingSession.audioVideo.chooseVideoInputDevice` with a different `DefaultVideoTransformDevice` or `null` to stop using previous `DefaultVideoTransformDevice`.
 The method `meetingSession.audioVideo.stopLocalVideoTile` can also be used to stop the streaming.

 After stopping the video processing, the inner `Device` will be released by device controller unless the inner `Device` is a `MediaStream` provided by users where it is their responsibility of users to handle the lifecycle.